 The full recipe with measurements is in the recipe card below.

-Step 3: Then, add the remaining ingredients and stir to combine.
+Step 3: Then, mix in the remaining ingredients until smooth and free of clumps.

 Expert Tips

-• Use a toothpick or a fork to check the doneness of the mug cake.
+- Test the cake.
+Insert a toothpick or a fork into the mug cake.
 If it comes out clean, the cake is ready.

 Protein Mug Cake